MixinNetwork/flutter-plugins/README.md

 # flutter-plugins

-This repo contains the source code for Flutter plugins which used in Mixin.
+This repo contains the source code for Flutter plugins which used in [Mixin Messenger Desktop](https://github.com/MixinNetwork/flutter-app).
 Check the `packages` directory for all plugins.

 ## Plugins